reflexions/docker-laravel/README.md

 ## Configuration

 Most laravel .env settings can be passed through *except* DB_HOST.
-If you want to connect to localhost, this will need to be the IP address for your local host set by the docker install
+The container will consider itself to be localhost.
+To connect to a database running locally but outside of docker use the IP address of the host system as set by the docker install:

-* Kitematic: localhost is available via 192.168.99.1
+* Kitematic: host is available via 192.168.99.1
-* boot2docker: localhost is available via 192.168.59.3
+* boot2docker: host is available via 192.168.59.3

 ## Usage